schmidtfa/ggseg_py/README.md

 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)

 ggseg_py is a python adaptation of the famous [ggseg](https://github.com/ggseg) R package. ggseg_py facilitates 2D brain plots by making heavy use of geopandas and matplotlib.

-In a nutshell: ggseg based .rda files containing MULTIPOLYGONS for different brain regions are used to create geopandas dataframes.
-These dataframes can be easily merged with normal pandas dataframes containing your data for a given ROI.
+In a nutshell: ggseg based .rda files containing multipolygons for different brain regions are used to create geopandas dataframes.
+These dataframes can be easily merged with normal pandas dataframes containing the data you want to plot for a given ROI.
 The package also contains some convenience functions to plot these dataframes using matplotlib.

 ```
 [pypi-dependencies]